Wurtz reaction

-The reaction is of little value except for intramolecular versions.
+The reaction is of little value because yields are low.
+Exceptions are some intramolecular versions, such as 1,6-dibromohexane + 2 Na → cyclohexane + 2 NaBr.

 A related reaction, which combines alkyl halides with aryl halides is called the Wurtz–Fittig reaction.
+Despite its very modest utility, the Wurtz reaction is widely cited as representative of reductive coupling.

 Mechanism

 The reaction proceeds by an initial metal–halogen exchange, which is described with the following idealized stoichiometry: